ONLYOFFICE/office-js-api/Word/ApiWatermarkSettings/Methods/GetImageWidth.md

 # GetImageWidth

-Returns the width of the image watermark.
+Returns the width of the watermark image in the document.

 ## Syntax